TaraKhodaei/TopicContml/README.md

 ### Dataset of FASTA Files
 > * **Unassemblede Reads**
->> If you have unassembled FASTA read files, then first generte the specified number of n loci using the code locy.py.
+>> If you have unassembled FASTA read files, you first need to generate the specified number of loci (n) using the provided loci.py script.
->> For example for our PacBio dataset in our paper, containing 100,000 reads for each 12 species in the folder "pacbio_reads", we generated >> the loci folder "pacbio_loci" of 100 loci as this:
+>> For example, in our study, the PacBio dataset contained 100,000 reads for each of 12 species in the folder pacbio_reads.
+We generated a loci folder pacbio_loci with 100 loci using the following command:
 >>```
 >>python loci.py -fr 100 -if pacbio_reads -of pacbio_loci
 >>```